Type hinting in PyCharm

 Type hints validation

-Any time you're applying type hints, PyCharm checks if the type is used correctly.
+Any time you're applying type hints, PyCharm checks if the type is used correctly according to the supported PEPs.
 If there is a usage error, the corresponding warning is shown and the recommended action is suggested.
 Below are the validation examples.

 Duplication of type declaration.